-- 1. A conference with the student and the student's parent(s)/guardian(s); - An attendance contract, based on the conference, signed by the student, the parent(s)/guardian(s), and an attendance supervisor or designee.
+- $1. \hspace{1.5em} ext{A conference with the student and the student's parent(s)/guardian(s);}$ - 2.
+An attendance contract, based on the conference, signed by the student, the parent(s)/guardian(s), and an attendance supervisor or designee.
 The contract shall include: - a.
-A specific description of the school's attendance expectations for the subs - b.
+A specific description of the school's attendance expectations - b.
 The period for which the contract is effective; and - Penalties for additional absences and alleged school offenses, including additional disciplinary action and potential referral to juvenile court; and - 3.
 Regularly scheduled follow-up meetings to discuss the student's progress.